 - Lots of doctors have outside practices and will have a (or a few) hospitals they are allowed to deliver at.
 You would see these doctors throughout your pregnancy and go to the hospital for delivery only.
 Each doctor needs to register with the hospital to be able to deliver there, so generally they have one hospital all of their patients will birth at.

-- City wide the cesarean section rate is over 60% (information from other doulas in town)
+- City wide the cesarean section rate is over 40% (information from Dubai Statistic Center)

 What to consider:

 - Amount of people in the room

 - Encouragement for any position